hawkfish/textform/docs/layouts/csv.rst

 Comma Separated Values
 ======================

-:py:mod:`textform` is designed to imitate the builtin :py:mod:`csv` module as closely as possible.
+:py:mod:`txf` is designed to imitate the builtin :py:mod:`csv` module as closely as possible.
 The readers for csv are therefore almost identical to those of the builtin module.

 .. py:class:: LineReader()